 |1863-1953||French Protectorate of Cambodia||Part of French Indochina|

 Under the 1993 Constitution, the powers of the government are separated into three branches: the executive, the legislative and the judiciary.
 The Council of Ministers (also known as the Cabinet of Cambodia) heads the executive branch, which includes the Prime Minister and all the ministries.
 Parliament has legislative power, while the power of the judiciary is vested in the Supreme Court, the Appeals Court and the municipal/provincial courts.
-The Parliament (made up of the National Assembly and the Senate) is led by a president and two vice presidents, selected through an absolute majority vote of assembly members prior to each legislative session.
+The Parliament (made up of the National Assembly and the Senate) is led by a president and two vice presidents, selected through an absolute majority vote of assembly members before each legislative session.

 According to the principle of separation of powers outlined in Art.
 51 of the Constitution, each government branch should be independent to ensure that one body cannot exercise absolute control over the law.
 However this separation exists alongside the system of “checks and balances”—also required under the Constitution (Art.
 78 and Art.
 98)—which results in the executive branch having a close relationship with the parliament.